• About

 • Don't overwork the dough.
 Mix it just enough to bring it together (it will still look a bit shaggy).
 If your dough is overworked, your scones will be tough instead of tender.

-• How to serve: Pair with spinach and mushroom quiche or goat cheese frittata for a festive brunch.
+• How to serve scones: Pair with vegetarian quiche or asparagus frittata for a festive brunch.

 three scones on a parchment lined cutting board with spoonful of chocolate chips.